bencwallace/Probly/docs/source/index.rst

 ..
-ProblY documentation master file, created by sphinx-quickstart on Thu Feb 28 13:25:31 2019.
+Probly documentation master file, created by sphinx-quickstart on Thu Feb 28 13:25:31 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ######
-ProblY
+Probly
 ######

-ProblY is a Python package for symbolic computation of random variables.
+Probly is a Python package for symbolic computation of random variables.

 *************
 Documentation